-All employees and governors / members and trustees shall provide their full co-operation when a SAR is received.
-All information requested must be given to the Headteacher, so they can decide (alongside the Data Protection Officer as necessary) what is and is not disclosable under the data protection legislation.
-Concerns about the release of information should be shared with Data Protection Officer, so they can consider and where appropriate apply an 'exemption' to withhold that information.
+All employees and governors shall provide their full co-operation when a SAR is received.
+All information requested must be given to the Headteacher, so they can decide (alongside the Data Protection Officer and the Headteacher as necessary) what is and is not disclosable under the data protection legislation.
+Concerns about the release of information should be shared with the Data Protection Officer so they can consider and where appropriate apply an 'exemption' to withhold that information.

-7.4 Exemptions
+6.4 Exemptions

-The data protection legislation provides several exemptions which permit the school to withhold certain information from data subjects.
-The following is a summary of some of the exemptions:
+The data protection legislation provides several exemptions which permit the school to withhold or restrict access to certain information from data subjects.
+The following is a summary of some of the exemptions commonly used in schools.